Mortimer333/tetraquark/README.md

 New Plan:
 1. Allow method to mark themself as cacheable.
 Some of them do the same operation every time (symbol), we could just cache them
+2. Allow for "after methods" (>) to be marked as to be done after the script founds block

 Plan:
 0. [DONE] Merge it to master and create new branch